afifahailee/sales-data-analysis/README.md

 - Data cleaning is a critical step in analysis
 - Visualization helps in understanding patterns clearly
 - Real-world data often requires preprocessing before analysis

-## 🔗 Future Improvements
-- Build an interactive dashboard using Power BI or Tableau
-- Apply machine learning for sales prediction
-- Use larger and more complex datasets